isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

 Agda's type theory which allow us to upgrade equivalence to real, honest-to-goodness equality, but they are beyond the scope of this book, and are a major driving force in modern type theory research.

+## Automating Proofs

+-- TODO(sandy): maybe add a note in the proof about numbers chapter